Lecture Notes in Cosmology: General form of the perturbed Boltzmann equation

-As we can see, if we choose the synchronous gauge then $h_{00} = 0$ and all the perturbation types are elegantly taken into account in the last term.
-The Boltzmann equation thus becomes:
+Note that if we choose the synchronous gauge, then $h_{00} = 0$ and all the perturbation types are elegantly taken into account in the last term.\footnote{Note that since we have already chosen $h_{0i} = 0$, the Newtonian gauge can be realized as in the second definition, Eq. \eqref{2newtoniangaugecondition}, given in Chapter \ref{Chap:CosmoPertTheory}.}